-- Waiver of Search for Meaning II

-- Waiver of Augsburg Seminar

-- Waiver of Engaging Minneapolis

-- Waiver of one Health and Wellness requirement (depending on transfer evaluation)
+- Waiver of Search for Meaning II - Waiver of Augsburg Seminar / Engaging Minneapolis - Waiver of both Health and Wellness requirements

 All Augsburg Core Curriculum requirements not mentioned above remain unchanged for Advanced Transfer Students.

 Waivers for Advanced Transfer are determined at the time of initial entry into Augsburg and will not be granted for courses completed after initial enrollment.